ideoforms/dataplex/README.md

 A multiplexing server for aggregation, analysis and distribution of real-time data and sensor inputs, designed for data-driven performance and sonification.

+Sources are multiplexed and aggregated onto a synchronous shared clock, so that each dataframe contains the latest available readings from all sources.

 ## Concepts

 A dataplex session comprises of one or more **sources** and one or more **destinations**.